ablenmilla/ETS0069-15/python/README.md

 # str.encode

 The str.encode() method converts a string into a bytes object using a specified encoding format (default is UTF-8).
 This is useful when working with files, networking, or data storage where encoding is required.

+ # str.islower
+The islower() method returns True if all characters in the string are lowercase; otherwise, it returns False.
+If the string contains no alphabetic characters, it returns False

+ # str.isupper
+The isupper() method returns True if all the alphabetic characters in a string are uppercase.
+If the string contains at least one lowercase letter, it returns False.
+If the string has no alphabetic characters, it also returns False.